jenkinsci/analysis-model/CONTRIBUTING.md

 We **Do NOT** require pull request submitters to sign the [contributor agreement](https://wiki.jenkins.io/display/JENKINS/Copyright+on+source+code) as long as the code is licensed under MIT and merged by one of the contributors with the signed agreement.

-We still encourage people to sign the contributor agreement if they intend to submit more than a few pull requests.
-Signing is also a mandatory prerequisite for getting merge/push permissions to core repositories and for joining teams like [Jenkins Security Team](https://jenkins.io/security/#team).

 ## Continuous Integration